Editorial Review

 Argireline and Snap-8: Neuromuscular Peptides for Expression Lines

-Research published in the International Journal of Cosmetic Science (2002) demonstrated that Argireline reduced catecholamine release from chromaffin cells by up to 40% at concentrations of 0.05 mM.
-In clinical studies, 10% Argireline solution applied to periorbital wrinkles for 30 days reduced wrinkle depth by 30% as measured by silicone replica analysis (International Journal of Cosmetic Science, 2002).
+Research in the International Journal of Cosmetic Science (2002) showed that Argireline reduced catecholamine release from chromaffin cells by up to 40% at 0.05 mM.
+In clinical studies, a 10% Argireline solution applied to periorbital wrinkles for 30 days cut wrinkle depth by 30%, measured by silicone replica analysis (International Journal of Cosmetic Science, 2002).

 Get Peptide Research Updates